-Proactive driving is driving with the aim to anticipate possible hazards and take action to reduce, minimize or avoid danger before it can occur.
+Responsible driving is driving to anticipate possible hazards and take action to reduce, minimize or avoid danger before it can occur.

-Proactive or defensive driving means that you think about, plan for, and anticipate possible dangers on the road in order to lessen and avoid hazards before they occur.
+Proactive or defensive driving means that you think about, plan for, and anticipate possible dangers on the road to lessen and avoid hazards before they occur.

-Most of your attention should be given to looking forward and scanning for hazards that are developing ahead of you.
+You should constantly look forward and scan for hazards when you are driving.
 When you are driving in an urban area, look at least 12 to 15 seconds ahead of your vehicle.
 This is about one to one and a half blocks.
-When you are driving in rural areas, look at least 20 to 25 seconds ahead of your vehicle.
-This is your visual lead time, which provides you with time to respond to hazards ahead of you.
+Look at least 20 to 25 seconds ahead of your vehicle when you are driving in rural areas.
+This is your visual lead time, which gives you enough time to respond to hazards ahead of you.

-Proactive driving involves a continuous process of watching your surroundings and thinking about whether hazards are developing, and then taking action to reduce risks.
-There are two types of hazards that should be recognized.
-These are fixed (those that do not change) and variable (those that change).
+Proactive driving involves a continuous process of watching your surroundings and thinking about whether hazards are developing and then taking action to reduce risks.
+Two types of hazards should be recognized.
+These are fixed (those that do not change) and variable (those that do change).

-Fixed hazards are things that are always there and just part of the road way:
+Fixed hazards are things that are always there and are part of the roadway:

 • Merging roadways